-- Marty plays a Gibson ES 345 during the Enchantment Under the Sea dance in the first movie.
+- Averted with Marty McFly playing a Gibson ES-345 (A variant of the ES-335 with a varitone switch) during the Enchantment Under the Sea dance in Back to the Future.
 Unfortunately this guitar was first made in 1958, three years after 1955 when the movie is set.
 (Note this is not Marty's guitar which he plays in 1985, it's the guitar he borrows from the band.)

 - Pat gets Kat the white Strat she's been lusting after in 10 Things I Hate About You with the money Joey paid him to date Kat.